A correction may be in store for loanDepot Inc. (NYSE:LDI) shares? - The Dwinnex

-As of close of business last night, loanDepot Inc.’s stock clocked out at $1.65, up 1.23% from its previous closing price of $1.63.
-In other words, the price has increased by $+0.0200 from its previous closing price.
-On the day, 483379 shares were traded.
-LDI stock price reached its highest trading level at $1.6500 during the session, while it also had its lowest trading level at $1.5800.
+In the latest session, loanDepot Inc. (NYSE: LDI) closed at $2.06 up 5.64% from its previous closing price of $1.95.
+In other words, the price has increased by $+0.1100 from its previous closing price.
+On the day, 886400 shares were traded.
+LDI stock price reached its highest trading level at $2.1250 during the session, while it also had its lowest trading level at $1.9500.

 Sponsored